TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.3-vm-migration/_index.md

 weight: 30
 ---

 When you are migrating your customers workload to another infrastructure, the onus is on you to prove that You are not causing problems to the VMs or Applications.
-This is especially true if it’s your idea to migrate, and You are not giving them a choice.
+This is especially true if it's your idea to migrate, and You are not giving them a choice.

 There are many examples of migration.
 Popular ones are: